CloudLabsAI-Azure/Azure-Well-Architected-Framework/03-Exercise-3-Performance-Efficiency.md

    ![](./media/pe-18.png)

-9. Return to the **Virtual Machines** tab from the menu in the left and observe the status of the VMs the _wafprod_ resource group.
+9. Return to the **Virtual Machines** tab from the menu on the left and observe the status of the VMs in the _wafprod_ resource group.
 It should show up as **This workspace** under _Log Analytics Connection_.

    ![](./media/pe-19.png)